simonmetcalfe/dayjob/README.md

 ## Limitations

-* Tracks can only be moved or removed from the source playlist if you are the playlist owner.
+* Tracks can only be moved or removed from a playlist if you are the playlist owner
-* If trying to move tracks from a shared playlist, the radio, artists, etc., dayjob will warn you and fall back to copying
+* If you try to move tracks from a read only source (shared playlist, the radio, artists, etc.) dayjob will warn you and copy the track instead

 ## Getting started
 ### Right-click menu